Paul Nyirjesy

-Paul Nyirjesy is a professor in the Department of Obstetrics and Gynecology at Drexel University, Philadelphia, and the director of Drexel Vaginitis Center.
+Paul Nyirjesy is a professor in the Department of Obstetrics and Gynecology at Drexel University, Philadelphia, and the director of the Drexel Vaginitis Center.
 In 2016, Nyirjesy announced positive results from a clinical trial for a potential vaccine against Vaginitis.

 Education

-He received his BA in chemistry, magna cum laude, from Amherst College in 1981.
-He received his MD, Alpha Omega Alpha, from Georgetown University School of Medicine in 1985.
-He did his residency in obstetrics and gynecology at the Thomas Jefferson University and a fellowship in infectious disease at Temple University Hospital.
+He completed a BA (chemistry; magna cum laude) at Amherst College in 1981.
+He completed an MD, Alpha Omega Alpha, at Georgetown University School of Medicine in 1985.
+His residency was in obstetrics and gynecology at Thomas Jefferson University and a fellowship in infectious disease at Temple University Hospital.

 Awards and honors

-First in 1998, and then annually since 2003, he has been listed as part of the Best Doctors in America.
+Starting in 1998, then annually since 2003, he has been listed as part of the Best Doctors in America.
 Philadelphia magazine listed his center, the Drexel Vaginitis Center, as the Best Places for Care of 2008.
-In 2010 he received the Drexel University College of Medicine ob/gyn faculty resident teaching award.
+In 2010 he received the Drexel University College of Medicine "OB/GYN Faculty Resident Teaching Award".
 In 2011, he was selected to U.S. News & World Report in their Top Doctors list.
-Starting in 200 and then in 2002, and annually since 2005, he was named "Top Doc" by Philadelphia magazine.
+Starting in 200? and then in 2002, and annually since 2005, he was named "Top Doc" by Philadelphia magazine.